aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ristretto255.md

 ## Struct `CompressedRistretto`

-This struct represents a serialized point on the Ristretto255 curve, in 32 bytes.
-This struct can be decompressed from storage into an in-memory RistrettoPoint, on which fast curve arithmetic can be performed.
+This struct represents a serialized point on the Ristretto255 curve, in 32 bytes.<br/> This struct can be decompressed from storage into an in&#45;memory RistrettoPoint, on which fast curve arithmetic<br/> can be performed.

 <pre><code>struct CompressedRistretto has copy, drop, store<br/></code></pre>